 Attorneys who are not listed on Martindale.com but would like to be can submit their information here: Submit a Basic Profile

 RULE #2 – It’s all about the email address (in our database, that is!)

 As you search for each peer reference, some names may appear but you will not be able to add them to your list.
 In most circumstances, the reason is because they do not have an email address in our database.
 Each peer reference needs to have a current email address with us so we can contact them.
 Otherwise, you will not be able to add them to your peer reference list and therefore they cannot rate you.

 We take steps to ensure our database is as current as possible.
 We work with state bars across the country to keep our records up to date.
 But it always starts with the attorney – if he or she gets a new email address (i.e. changes firm, uses a new email service provider) we need to know about it ASAP.
 If one or more of your peer references doesn’t have an email address in our database, there are some steps you can take to get them on your list:

 - If their email address is publicly displayed on the internet somewhere (i.e. law firm website, bar association website), then email us at [email protected] with the name and the exact website location (John Doe: www.lawfirmwebsite.com/johndoe).
 We’ll update our database and, once updated, you can then add them to your peer reference list.

 - Have the attorney/judge call 800-526-4902 or email us at [email protected] with their email address.
 Once we have it updated in our database, you can then add their name to your list

 So now you have your 18+ peer references compiled.
 Submit them and voila!
 You’re almost done!

-Our research shows that attorneys are much more likely to obtain a rating through the peer review process if they reach out to their references after they submit their list through the online tool.
-Tell them that they should be getting an email message from Martindale and if they wouldn’t mind taking a few moments to rate you.
+Our research shows that attorneys are much more likely to obtain a Martindale-Hubbell Peer Review Rating™ if they reach out to their references after they submit their list.
+Tell them that they should be getting an email message from Martindale and could they please take a few moments to rate you.